ray-project/ray/doc/source/serve/api/rest_api.md

 ### `PUT "/api/serve/deployments/"`

 Declaratively deploys the Serve application.
 Starts Serve on the Ray cluster if it's not already running.
-See the [single-app config schema](serve-rest-api-config-schema) for the request's JSON schema.
+See [single-app config schema](serve-rest-api-config-schema) for the request's JSON schema.

 **Example Request**: